onflow/cadence/docs/language/events.md

 The syntax of an event declaration is similar to that of a [function declaration](../functions#function-declarations);
 events contain named parameters, each of which has an optional argument label.

-Types that can be in event definitions are restricted to booleans, strings, integer, and arrays or dictionaries of these types.
+Event parameters may only have a valid event parameter type.
+Valid types are boolean, string, integer, arrays and dictionaries of these types, and structures where all fields have a valid event parameter type.
+Resource types are not allowed, because when a resource is used as an argument, it is moved.

 Events can only be declared within a [contract](../contracts) body.
 Events cannot be declared globally or within resource or struct types.

-Resource argument types are not allowed because when a resource is used as an argument, it is moved.
-A piece of code would not want to move a resource to emit an event, so it is not allowed as a parameter.

 ```cadence
 // Invalid: An event cannot be declared globally